ArchiveBox/docs/Docker.md

 Passing a URL as an argument here does not archive the specified URL, it downloads it and archives the links *inside* of it, so only use it for RSS feeds or other *lists of links* you want to add.
 To add an individual link use the instruction above and pass via stdin instead of by argument.

 ## Accessing the data

-Make sure the data folder you use host is either a new, uncreated path, or if it already exists make sure it has permissions initially set to `777` so that the ArchiveBox command is able to set it to the specified `OUTPUT_PERMISSIONS` config setting on the first run.

 ### Using a bind folder